ramiel/mongoose-sequence/README.md

 ### Nested fields

-It is possible to define a nested field as counter, using `.` as path separator:
+It is possible to define a nested field as counter, using `.` as the path separator:

 ```js
 NestedSchema = new mongoose.Schema({